MartijnBraam/blendqueue/README.md

 Blendqueue
 ==========
 This tool is divided in two programs. `blenderenqueue.py` moves a blender file to the central fileserver and adds the file to the [rabbitmq][rmq] queue for rendering.
-On your each render node you start `blenderworker.py` and it receives one task from the rabbitmq server and renders it using [blender].
+On each render node you start `blenderworker.py` and it receives one task from the rabbitmq server and renders it using [blender].

 Requirements